mindtonic/molasses_jar/README.md

 HTML/HAML

-	# form.label :molasses_jar, "If you are a human, please leave this field blank", :class #> "agglutinative"
-	# form.text_field :molasses_jar, :class #> "agglutinative"
+	= form.label :molasses_jar, "If you are a human, please leave this field blank", :class => "agglutinative" = form.text_field :molasses_jar, :class #> "agglutinative"

 CSS

 	.agglutinative {
 		display: none;
 	}

+## Testing

+Specs are current.
+Please refer to spec/molasses_jar_spec.rb for testing examples.
+More to come soon.

 ## Coming Soon